-A student scoring in the college success range on the English placement test must enroll in appropriate college reading and/or writing courses prior to registering for 12 or more academic credit hours.
+Students scoring in the developmental range on the English placement test must enroll in appropriate college reading and/or writing courses prior to registering for 12 or more academic credit hours.

-Upon instructor recommendation, a student may be referred to the Counseling department for other assessment of academic skills.
-Based upon a basic skills assessment, the counselor may require the student to withdraw or take appropriate college success courses.
+Upon instructor recommendation, a student may be referred to the Counseling Department for other assessment of academic skills.
+Based upon a basic skills assessment, the counselor may require the student to withdraw or take appropriate developmental courses.

-Students who do not possess a high school diploma or equivalent, may not receive financial aid until the "ability to benefit" testing requirement is fulfilled.
+Students, who do not possess a high school diploma or equivalent, may not receive financial aid until the "ability to benefit" testing requirement is fulfilled.
 These guidelines are in accordance with the Department of Education's "ability to benefit" regulations.